Peanut Butter

 Protein

-Speaking of macros, click the image below to watch an easy way to estimate YOUR macros.
+Speaking of macros, click the image below for an easy method to estimate YOUR macros.

 find your macros at pfta schools